Chemiosis/Chemiosis/README.md

 - 👋 Hi, I’m @Chemiosis
-- 👀 I’m interested in computer scientist or networkers
+- 👀 I’m interested in computer science and engineering.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently a web programmer
-- 💞️ I’m looking to collaborate on building websites and forming networks
+- 💞️ I’m looking to collaborate on building websites and forming teams
-- 📫 How to reach me mail me on ojetolagbengadaniel@gmail.com to get more information
+- 📫 How to reach me mail me on chemiosisdaniel@gmail.com to get more information

 <!---
 Chemiosis/Chemiosis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.